 Here are some of the general rules and regulations that truck drivers and trucking companies must adhere to:

-Sometimes there are small extensions permitted due to bad weather or poor safety conditions that make it unsafe for you to drive or pull off.
+Sometimes there are small extensions permitted due to bad weather or poor safety conditions that make it unsafe for drivers to drive or pull off.

 There is a 16-hour exception in place that refers to drivers with 1 day schedules who leave and return to the same terminal.
 Out of these 16 hours, drivers are only permitted to be on the road no more than 11 hours.
 The 16-hour exception cannot be used consecutively; drivers must have a 34-hour resent in between.

 Here at Gill Law Group, PC we pride ourselves on standing up for the rights of personal injury victims, including those harmed in a trucking accident.
 If a truck driver was found to be in violation of the trucking hours of service at the time of the accident, then you could take legal action against them.
-Our truck accident lawyer is highly adept in these cases and we can help explain your rights to you.
+Our Irvine truck accident lawyer is highly adept in these cases and will fight for your rights.
 Contact our office today to request a complimentary case evaluation and find out how we can help you!